Language selection

 The following items will be requested from recipients as part of their financial and performance reporting obligations:

-- An email in the Fall of every year advising as to whether the project and associated expenditures for the fiscal year are progressing as per outlined within the contribution agreement;
+• An interim report in the form of an email in the fall of every year advising as to whether the project and associated expenditures for the fiscal year are progressing as per outlined within the contribution agreement;

-Letters of support from other organizations are acceptable to include with your application.
+Letters or other proof of financial support from other organizations are acceptable to include with your application.

-When will I receive notification that I have been approved for funding?
+When will I receive notification that my LOI has been selected for further consideration?

 Answer:

-A letter of notification will be sent by DFO to the applicant within 12 weeks following the closure date of the call for project proposals.
+Notifications for selected proposals will be sent by DFO to the applicant within 12 weeks following the deadline for submission.

 What is the typical process after the application has been approved?